Ryan-Yanlong/Ryan-Yanlong.github.io/_pages/about.md

 Hi!
 I’m **Yanlong Zhao (赵衍龙)**, a researcher focusing on **AI for Science** and **Geometric Machine Learning**.
 My work sits at the intersection of machine learning and biomedical knowledge graphs, with a particular interest in building models that are both predictive and mechanistically interpretable.
 I am currently working under the supervision of [**Prof. Ren Wang**](https://wangren09.github.io/) and [**Prof. Can Chen**](https://tarheels.live/canc/), focusing on AI-driven methods for biomedical discovery and biological network modeling.

-## Photography
+## Hobbies

-Outside of my research, I am passionate about [photography](/photography/).
-I work with both digital and film formats.
+Outside of my research, I enjoy photography and alpine skiing⛷️.
+I am passionate about [photography](/photography/) and work with both digital and film formats.

 ## Research interests
 - Graph Neural Networks for Biological Networks